Longevity of the Time Tree Roots Stay On

-How long will tree roots live after cutting down?
+How long do the tree’s roots live after cutting down?

 Factors that affect the longevity of Tree Roots

-What happens to the tree Roots Following the cutting?
+What Happens to Tree Roots Following the cutting?

 FAQs: